Santa Clara Broncos men's basketball

-Santa Clara has a long history of basketball success, having appeared in 11 NCAA Tournaments and 7 National Invitational Tournaments and producing a number of both collegiate All-Americans and NBA players.
-The Broncos have competed in the NIT in three of the last four seasons.
-In the 2022 and 2023 seasons produced a first round draft pick in the NBA draft, Jalen Williams and Brandin Podziemski.
+Santa Clara has a long history of basketball success, having appeared in twelve NCAA Tournaments, most recently in 2026.
+Historically, Santa Clara has produced a number of NBA players, including Hall of Famer Steve Nash, Kurt Rambis and Kenny Sears.
+In the 2022, 2023 and 2026 seasons, Santa Clara produced a first round draft pick in the NBA draft, Jalen Williams, Brandin Podziemski and Allen Graves.

 History

 Basketball made its inauspicious debut at Santa Clara in 1904 with a 9–7 victory over Alameda High School.
 Later that year, Santa Clara played its first intercollegiate game, a loss to the University of the Pacific, then located just down the road from Santa Clara.
 Early schedules composed of high school and YMCA opponents gave way to wholly intercollegiate schedules, and by 1916, the Broncos were matching up with teams like Stanford, USC, and Nevada, in addition to traditional arch-rivals San Francisco and St. Mary's.
 Santa Clara has long had a series of long-tenured coaches; since 1935, only seven different men have coached the Broncos.

 The first long-tenured coach of Santa Clara was Harlan Dykes, who led the team to a 101–48 record.
 Much like the university football team, the Broncos played many home games in San Francisco, both at Kezar Pavilion and at the Civic Center.